 - If you are an individual, then Gmail would be a good choice.
-It has all the basic features and browser extensions that you may require, and it comes with free 15GB cloud storage.
+It has all the basic features and browser extensions that you may require, and it comes with free 15GB of cloud storage.

-- For a small business with up to 10 employees, you have the Business starter plan which gives you better support, central IT control and comes at a modest price of $6/user/month.
+- For a small business with up to 10 employees, you have the Business starter plan which gives you better support, and central IT control and comes at a modest price of $6/user/month.